Active Semantic Perception: Experimental Validation

-We conduct simulation experiments in large-scale indoor apartment scenes using the HM3D \cite{ramakrishnan2021hm3d} dataset.
-HM3D is a large scale dataset with about 1000 different scenes and floor spaces.
-We select three representative scenes ranging from small to large (scene 1 id: 00853; scene 2 id: 00871; scene 3 id: 00573).
-Navigation is performed in the Habitat simulator \cite{savva2019habitat} on a laptop with an 8-core AMD Ryzen 7735H CPU and NVIDIA 4060 GPU.
-To construct ground-truth scene graphs for evaluation, we manually navigate the agent through each environment, ensuring that every accessible region is visited and every object is detected.
+We conduct simulation experiments on four representative scenes from the HM3D \cite{ramakrishnan2021hm3d} dataset ranging from small to large (scene 1 id: 853; scene 2 id: 69; scene 3 id: 871; scene 4 id: 573).
+Navigation is performed in the Habitat simulator \cite{savva2019habitat} on a laptop with an 8-core CPU and an Nvidia 4060 GPU.
+To construct ground-truth scene graphs for evaluation, we manually navigate the camera viewpoint through each environment, ensuring that all accessible regions are visited and all objects are detected.

-We use Gemini-2.5-Pro model \cite{comanici2025gemini} as our reasoning engine.
-We build 2 scene graphs using the mapping pipeline to represent $p(G_k)$ in \cref{eq:h_y_x_g}.
-Each scene graph is provided with a subset of observation from sensors.
-For each constructed graph, we sample $m=4$ in \cref{eq:p_g_gk} complete scene graphs using the LLM, yielding a total of 8 samples from the latent complete scene graph space $G$.
-For the information-gain calculation, we perturb each scene graph $N=4$ times in \cref{eq:p_y_x_g}, randomly sample 300 candidate viewpoints distributed uniformly throughout the entire scene and choose $\lambda = 1$ in \cref{eq:ig}.